3LawsRobotics/3laws/docs/sources/user_guide/diagnostics.rst

   - **timeout**: A boolean indicating if all the nodes's topics have timed out.

-  - **ok**: A boolean indicating if any of the nodes's topics have timed out.
+  - **ok**: A boolean indicating that none of the nodes's topics have timed out.

   - **error_code**: An enum indicating the type of error that occurred.
 The possible values are: **[ok, some_topics_timeout, out_of_bounds, all_topics_timeout]**

-  - **topics**: A list of info for each of the node's topics.
+  - **topics**: A list of information for each of the node's topics.
 Each topic message contains the following important fields:

-    - **topic_id**: The id of the topic.
+    - **topic_id**: The topic's name/identifier.

     - **timeout**: A boolean indicating if the topic has timed out.

-    - **has_timestamp**: A boolean indicating if the topic has a non-zero timestamp.
+    - **has_timestamp**: A boolean indicating if the topic's data has a non-zero timestamp.

     - **sender_rate**: The average rate at which the topic is being published by the node.